ZengineHQ/developers/js-api/third-party-services/developing-plugins-with-firebase.md

 }
 {% endhighlight %}

-The example below demonstrates how you can fetch the current plugin and user data from Wizehive API, and then use it to connect to Firebase.
+The example below demonstrates how you can fetch the current plugin and user data from {{site.productName}} API, and then use it to connect to Firebase.

 {% highlight js %}
 /**